Aaryaman-147/whatsapp_wrapped/README.md

 ## IMPORTANT

-If you are using WhatsApp on an iPhone and analysing your chats on Windows, you must:
+If you are using WhatsApp on an **iPhone* and analysing your chats on **Windows**, you must:

 1️⃣ Create an encrypted iPhone backup using Apple Devices
 2️⃣ Extract ChatStorage.sqlite from the backup
 3️⃣ Provide that database path to the script

+If you are using WhatsApp and running this script on **macOS**, follow these steps:
+1️⃣ Open Terminal
+2️⃣ Grant Terminal Full Disk Access (System Settings → Privacy & Security → Full Disk Access; Click the + icon → navigate to: Applications → Utilities → Terminal)

 ---